 Available in electronic format on all major booksellers, including:

-Apocalypse Then: The First Crusade is also part of the five-part Ideas Roadshow Collection, Conversations About History, Volume 2, which is available in both paperback and electronic format.
+Apocalypse Then: The First Crusade is also part of the five-part Ideas Roadshow Collection, Conversations About History, Volume 2, which is available in hardcover, paperback and electronic format.